WINCHESTER, N.H. -- The Police Explorers Program in Alstead had a tremendous impact on Cameron Prior’s life.

 Exploring is a worksite-based program of Learning for Life, a subsidiary of the Boy Scouts of America for young men and women 14 to 20 years old.

 "Exploring is what is sounds like, guys.
 You are exploring a career.
 Here at the Winchester PD, you guys will are going to have that real hands-on experience and the point of the program is to expose you guys to that career," he told Ammann, Lorette and Lorette’s father, Andy.
-"We don’t want anybody coming in saying, ‘I definitely want to be a police officer.’
-This program might persuade you to move in that direction but the point of it is to explore the career and they have so many resources here at the PD."

 He said there are about 900 Explorers in New Hampshire.